Manchester United has become the first Premier League football club to stream its dedicated club channel, MUTV, free of...

 Although necessarily influenced by demand from learners, there are loads of courses available in distance learning form.
 And because the choice of provider is huge, too, you are more than likely to be able to track down the course you are looking for.
 This may be something that will give you a general grounding or background in a particular subject or area (that you may go on to study in more depth later), or you might be looking to focus on something very specific – such as the entrance examinations of a particular professional body.

 Both higher education (HE) and further education (FE) courses can be taken via distance learning.
 The difference between these is not always clear-cut though, and in some cases (e.g. foundation degrees), both types are involved.
-Many qualifications are modular; this means that you complete them in sections (modules), often of your own choosing, and credits gained from a selection of such courses can be added together to ‘add up’ to degrees and other HE qualifications.
-It is not always necessary to have an undergraduate degree to gain a master’s; neither is it necessary to have one in order to achieve many professional qualifications.
+Many qualifications are modular; this means that you complete them in sections (modules), often of your own choosing, and credits gained from a selection of such courses can be collected to ‘add up’ to degrees and other HE qualifications.
+It is not always necessary to have an undergraduate degree to gain a master’s, and neither is it necessary to have one in order to achieve many professional qualifications.

 Increasingly, Service people like you are taking distance learning modules as part of the training that contributes to career progression.
 So, you could be studying with a view to gaining qualifications that will help you while in the Forces or when you leave, or just for personal interest – out of enthusiasm for a particular subject.

 But how do you know who is a good provider and who is not?
-And exactly which course do you need?
+And exactly which course you need?
 All this choice can prove confusing!
 In the accompanying ‘Ask yourself …’ panel, there is a checklist that should help you.

 ASK YOURSELF …